Johno-ACSLive/ACS-Messaging/CONTRIBUTING.md

 ## License

-Licensed under Apache License, Version 2.0, any contribution submitted by you for inclusion in the project will be license the same and without any additional terms or conditions.
+Licensed under Apache License, Version 2.0, any contribution submitted by you for inclusion in the project will be licensed the same and without any additional terms or conditions.